pbougie/mac-dev-env/source/git.html.md

 ### Verify the Installation

-To verify that you have correctly installed Git, execute the following command.
+To verify that you have correctly installed Git.
 It should display **git version VERSION**.

 	git --version